 I love checking out the random cool, quirky or confusing museums that I stumble across while traveling.
 Some are educational, others are laughable, but most all are enjoyable for their own reasons.
-In fact the next time you pass by a museum, I encourage you to stop in and have a look around.
-Here are some of the museums I have visited over the last six or so months, since returning from Mexico:
+The next time you pass by a museum, I encourage you to stop in and have a look around.
+Here are some of the strange American museums that I have visited over the last six or so months, since returning from Mexico:

 Paul A. Johnson Pencil Sharpener Museum